THE HAIRCUT HANDBOOK

 GET WHAT YOU WANT AT THE SHOP, EVERY TIME.

 Here’s a portable guide to help with your visits.
-You’ll learn how to ask for a handsome cut, and most of all, how to keep it that way.
+You’ll learn how to ask for a stylish haircut, and most of all, how to keep it that way.

 BARBER TERMSMEN MUST KNOW